Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * New products and upcoming releases will also be annouced on the brands' social channels and links to them can be found in the footer of every page.

 * As a Fequent User, I want to find out about any new releases coming up.
-    * The user can join the mailing list either via the emial input in the footer on desktop or the join mailing list call to action button on the contact page to recieve updates about new and upcoming products direct to their email.
+    * The user can join the mailing list either via the email input in the footer on desktop or the join mailing list call to action button on the contact page to recieve updates about new and upcoming products direct to their email.
     * New products and upcoming releases will also be annouced on the brands' social channels and links to them can be found in the footer of every page.

 * As a Fequent User, I want to be able to find out the latest news on what the company is doing.